fanoush/ds-d6/espruino/DFU/Magic3/README.md

 Beware that there is no way back and **you may brick your watch** during this process!

-1. Check watch firmware version, this should work for devices with name MOY-NBC5
+1. Check watch firmware version, this should work for devices with firmware MOY-NBC5, also was verified with Kospet Rock with MOY-NAX3.
 2. Put your watch on charger or make sure it is charged, if battery dies during the process you may have a brick.
 3. Install `espruino_2v10.102_magic3-dafit.bin` via [DaFlasher](https://play.google.com/store/apps/details?id=com.atcnetz.paatc.patc&hl=en&gl=US)
 4. If you were lucky you should now see bluetooth device 'Magic3 xxxx' and can connect to it via [Espruino Web IDE](https://www.espruino.com/ide/).